Artyom-G/artyomg.com/src/projects/Gatalinie.md

 I made a custom portfolio website for a Kitchener-based clothing designer.
 This project involved implementation of modern web development practices to deliver a professional and responsive portfolio.

+The website contributed to **$10,000 in revenue** within the first three months, thanks to the seamless integration of interactive features that engaged potential clients.

 # Technologies Used